 Real Estate

 Real estate has always been the classic venue for those who want to branch out on their own.
 It comes in a variety of forms, and it seems that rehabs and flips have captured the minds of today’s investors.
 However, flipping is not necessarily the best retirement investment.
-A successful flip requires real estate knowledge as to which properties are the most suitable, as well as how much it really takes to do a proper rehab job.
+A successful flip requires real estate knowledge of which properties are the most suitable, as well as an understanding of the true cost of a proper rehabilitation job.
 Novices jump in, but then find themselves in trouble when they’re stuck with a property that doesn’t sell.
-This approach could knock out your retirement fund before it even gets off the ground.
+This approach could deplete your retirement fund before it even gets started.
 For most investors, a more conservative approach is in order.
-In real estate terms, conservative means foregoing the big deal and instead securing a small but steady stream of income.
+In real estate terms, “conservative” means forgoing the big deal and instead securing a small but steady stream of income.
 This can happen with a rental.
-Many retirement investors have found long term success by placing their funds in a single or multifamily rental.
-With the help of a qualified real estate agent, you should be able to find a rentable property that will provide your funds with a steadystream of retirement income.
+Many retirement investors have achieved long-term success by investing their funds in a single-family or multifamily rental property.
+With the help of a qualified real estate agent, you should be able to find a rentable property that will provide your funds with a steady stream of retirement income.

 Bitcoin